japoeder/bachman/README.md

-# Hendricks
+# Bachman

 ### Introduction

-This is a rule based model for collectability.
+Stream simulator for dev and model / scenario testing.

 1. Read input job file (should be a json object) supplied by the user
    2. If raw data is in another format, use 'utilities/make_json.py' to convert